If you smoke, perhaps you have always planned to quit some day – just not right now.

 But many people find the sight of a smoker unattractive.
 Yellow fingernails, blackened fingers and a stained tongue are not a pretty sight.

 Smoking also makes your complexion dull and prematurely ages your skin.
-So if you don't want to look old before your time, it's a good idea to quit.
+If you don't want to look old before your time, it's a good idea to quit.